wotakumoe/wotaku/Glossary/manga.md

 When the translation of a series starts at the latest chapters, with the publisher later working on the rest, starting from the beginning.

 #### Sound Effects
 Sound effects in manga visualizes the characters physical or mental state, environment of the scenario, motions or just sounds(obviously).
+A [collection](https://www.muri.se/misc/soundfx.html){target="_blank"} of Japanese Sound effects.

 ![365 Days To The Wedding; The sfx here is どよおーん” (“Doyoooon”) which means “depressed atmosphere”](/static/glossary/manga/sfx.png)